| Home | Survivors | Index |

 This is the reply I made back to her.

-I truly believe that most people are doing the best they can - but NOT everyone.
+I truly believe that many people are doing the best they can--but NOT everyone.
 You can see families that are loving and supportive to all their children but in which one child turns out badly (with absolutely no abuse of any kind) and many times those parents end up raising their grandchildren.

-I hid the truth about my childhood as best I could from my children for over 30 years (a few things could not be hidden).
+I hid the truth about my childhood as best I could from my children for over thirty years (a few things could not be hidden).
 It turned out that it would have been much better to tell them as they got old enough.
 They ended up misunderstanding a lot of the things I did that were caused by my childhood.
-Now that they know some of it we have a much better relationship (there was nothing badly wrong with the relationship but not nearly as close as I would have liked).
-They both want me to include at least the basic facts in my heritage and childhood albums.
+Now that they know some of it we have a better relationship.
+I will include some of the basic facts in my childhood albums.

 I would really like to believe that the people in my past who treated me badly actually loved me but just didn't know how to show it, but unfortunately I do not.
 I do believe that many people have a hard time expressing love (myself included) but sadly some people do not express love because they do not feel it.
 Some people treat others badly because they have severe emotional problems but other do it just because they want to or because they do not care.
 Even people who love one child sometimes do not love another.
 Of course, loving isn't something you can force yourself to do but you do not have to mean to a child just because you don't love them.